YashGupta033/python-sdk-docs2/docs/orders/regular_order/place_regular_order.md

 <!-- ## Placing a Regular order -->
 You can place a regular order with the placeOrder API.
 All the parameters that needs to be passed are listed below.
-An instrument token will be required to place the order, to get the instrument token you can download the given CSV file.
+An instrument token will be required to place the order, to get the instrument token you can download the given <a href="https://trade.pocketful.in/api/v1/contract/Compact?info=download&exchanges=NSE,NFO,BSE,BFO,MCX">CSV file</a>.
 To place a regular order, feed the execution_type parameter as 'REGULAR'.

 ```python